 - It’s Your Blog: Feel free to trash comments that are hurtful, obscene, or disrespectful.

-Ideas for Promoting Your Blog
+Blog Idea #4: Promoting Your Blog

 - Cover the Basics: Include your blog in all online and offline signatures.
 Use WiseStamp to automatically include your blog and last post headline in your email signatures.